Netherlands women's national football team: History

 In April 2025, the KNVB announced that Arjan Veurink will succeed Jonker as coach after the UEFA Women's Euro 2025 tournament.
 Jonker's final team performed poorly, losing to England and France and failing to advance from its group.

 Team image

 Nicknames

 The Netherlands women's national football team is known or nicknamed as both the "Leeuwinnen" (Lionesses) and "Oranje" (Orange).

 Results and fixtures

-The following is a list of matches in the last 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.